Understaffing is rife across public hospitals in NSW. Workloads are growing yet there is less support.

 What are safe nurse-to-patient ratios?

-Good nurse-to-patient ratios ensure a safe level of care and decrease the risk of patients dying.
-Without the right standard of ratios, patients across NSW are missing out on thousands of hours of much needed nursing care.
+Good nurse-to-patient ratios ensure a safe level of care and decrease the risk of poor patient outcomes, and unnecessary deaths.
+Without the right ratios, patients across NSW are missing out on thousands of hours of much needed nursing care.

-Research shows a direct correlation between nurse staffing levels and improved patient outcomes.
+International studies from the past 20 years have shown a direct correlation between nurse staffing levels and improved patient outcomes.

 Research conducted on ratios implemented in Queensland shows 185 lives have been saved since the policy came into effect.
 A further 255 readmissions were prevented.